 The Best Disneyland Bag or Backpack for You

 Get something you can hold onto.
-Otherwise, you could end up as embarrassed as the person who created this news item in August 2016: "Riders on California Screamin' became stuck for about 45 minutes the other day when a passenger's purse flew out of her hands and became wedged."
+Otherwise, you could end up as embarrassed as the person who made the news (and not in a good way) when their ride got stuck for 45 minutes the other day when a passenger's purse flew out of her hands and became wedged.

 How big?
-Your bag will have to fit into the ride vehicle seat back pouch on a few rides.
+You can't take up an entire seat just for your bag.
+It will have to fit into the ride vehicle's seat-back pouch on a few rides.
 Indiana Jones has the smallest bag storage spot, which is just big enough for a medium-sized sling bag when it's half full.

 What kind of bag is best?
 That depends on what you like.
 These are some of the things to think about when choosing your best daypack: